skhoroshavin/automap/README.md

 * it doesn't import anything related to `automap` anymore
 * generated mapper has same signature as initial stub, and contains explicit mapping of fields that have matching names
+* matching is smart enough to use getters or nested queries if needed
 * if target type has fields that cannot be matched to any of inputs mapping generation will fail - this will prevent accidentally creating incomplete mappings